goldbricklemon/docker-tonie-podcast-sync/README.md

 ```

 #### B)
 If you don't want to presist your credentials on your host machine in a `.secrets.toml` file, you can alternatively pass them as environment variables as well.
-Just make sure to still bind-mound your `settings.toml`, **BUT ONLY THIS FILE, not the entire `.toniepodcastsync` directory**.
+Just make sure to still bind-mount your `settings.toml`, **BUT ONLY THIS FILE, not the entire `.toniepodcastsync` directory**.

 The minimal `docker run` command would look like this: